Scripture: Genesis 1-2

 Materials: 2 or more glow sticks, LED candles, various types of flashlights, D batteries (one for every two students), tiny light bulbs from old-fashioned flashlights (not LED, one for every two students would be great), aluminum foil, balance scale or small kitchen scale (ounces and/or grams), mirrors

 Procedure: Review Bible story.
 Discuss the necessity of light for life on earth.
 Demonstrate various sources of light, candle, glow stick (leave one unactivated), flashlight.
 Use mirrors to reflect the light into various places in the room.
 Have the students compare/contrast light sources: Which are brighter?
 Which give off heat?
 Which last longer?
 Which require energy? (wax burns as fuel for fire, battery provides electricity for light bulb, chemical reactions inside glow stick give off energy for glow light.
 Mirrors reflect rather then produce light so do not require energy.)

-Explain to the students that the things that take up physical space, that we can touch and see, and have mass, like the candle, flashlight, glow stick, mirror, are make of matter, (If you have a scale, weigh the items to find their mass).
-Give students (individuals, pairs, or teams) a batter and a fight bulb.
+Explain to the students the things which take up physical space, that we can touch and see, and have mass, like the candle, flashlight, glow stick, mirror, are made of matter, (If you have a scale, weigh the items to find their mass).
+Give students (individuals, pairs, or teams) a battery and a light bulb.
 Ask them to try to make the bulb light.
 (Touching the bulb to the battery will do nothing, because the electrical energy in the battery does not go into the bulb until a circuit is formed.)

 - How does light become a rainbow?

 Supplemental Activity: Have students experiment with a prism, a mirror and light to try and create a rainbow.